oomphinc/wp-dfp/wp-dfp/readme.txt

 * Better handling of slots that don't exist -- silently fail instead of throwing an exception
 * Make HTML attributes for ad units/slots more helpful
 * Ensure that HTML attributes are unique if a slot is being used more than once

+= 1.1.2 =
+* Fix bug when importing ad slots from an XML export file the slot name is blank